Mobility Scooters in the Wild

 Pedestrians on Wheels: A new paradigm is a related topic.

 Recent research in Australia on powered mobility device users highlights that the built environment does not cater for their inclusion.
-The powered mobility device as an assistive transport technology is vital in ensuring access to public services to ensure health and wellbeing for people with mobility impairments.
-In this paper, we examine how users are co-producing urban design through their practices performed “out in the wild”.
+In this paper, we examine how users are co-producing urban design is performed “out in the wild”.

-Secondly, the impact of climate change on energy systems is creating momentum for renewable power and smart systems that will in turn impact decisions and policies around electrified private and public transport and associated energy infrastructure.
+Electric powered mobility devices face similar legislative and regulatory issues to e-scooters and other niche innovations.
+The impact of climate change on energy systems is creating momentum for renewable power and smart systems.
+This will impact decisions and policies around electrified private and public transport infrastructure.
 It is important that powered mobility devices are not overlooked in planning for inter-modal electrified transport.

-Third, national and international efforts to achieve safer and more sustainable “car free” cities to reduce congestion and increase liveability need to include design for powered mobility device users.
+National and international efforts to achieve safer and more sustainable “car free” cities need to include design for powered mobility device users.
 This could potentially provide spaces for greater inclusivity and social integration of powered mobility device users through the design of public and private spaces.

-Finally, an ageing population globally is set to encourage demand for technologies and accompanying infrastructure to facilitate mobility into senior years.
+An ageing population will encourage demand for technologies and accompanying infrastructure to facilitate mobility.
 Given the nexus of legality, energy, sustainability and ageing, it positions this paper’s focus as an integral linchpin to critically informed and inclusive urban design.